ContextLab/davos/README.md

 works great when used inside of (standard) virtual environments, containers, and virtual machines.

-There are a few additional specific advantages to `davos` that go beyond more typical virtual environments, containers, and/or virtual machines:
-  - `davos` is very lightweight&mdash;importing `davos` into a notebook-based environment unlocks all of its functionality without needed to install, set up, and learn how to use additional stuff.
+There are a few additional specific advantages to `davos` that go beyond more typical virtual environments, containers, and/or virtual machines.
+The main advantage is that `davos` is very lightweight: importing `davos` into a notebook-based environment unlocks all of its functionality without needed to install, set up, and learn how to use additional stuff.
 There is none of the typical overhead of setting up a new virtual environment (or container, virtual machine, etc.), installing third-party tools, writing and sharing configuration files, and so on.
 All of your code *and its dependencies* may be contained in a single notebook file.
-  - using onion comments, `davos` can enable multiple versions of the same package to be used or specified in different parts of the same notebook.
-Want to use some deprecated or removed function in `scikit-learn` in one cell, but then use one of the latest features in another?
-You can!
-Just add onion comments specifying which versions of the package you want to `smuggle` in which cells of your notebook.

 ## Okay... so how do I use this thing?